-On April 7, 2012 members of the Octopus Club, a fundraising arm of the Aids Services of Austin (ASA), threw the art event to raise money for the Paul Kirby Fund, a foundation dedicated to helping those diagnosed HIV/AIDS.
+On April 7, members of the Octopus Club, a fundraising arm of the Aids Services of Austin (ASA), threw Art Erotica to raise money for the Paul Kirby Fund, a foundation dedicated to helping those diagnosed HIV/AIDS.
 Artists were invited to donate pieces in the spirit of sexuality.

 The journey begins by walking down a red carpet that cascades from the waist of a poised Kai Lee Mykel’s dress.
 Behind her, there is a chaotic feast for the eyes in an open warehouse that includes go-go dancers in hard hats, gracing orange construction ladders, various kiosks displaying art of every medium and sexual preference, and with attendees in various fetish wear.
 That’s just at first glance.

-Between model/burlesque dancer Sabra Johnson’s 5 ft. tall martini (soon to serve as her dance prop) and Q Austin’s sexual sound booth is the Penis and Vagina project headed by Marcus Sanchez.
+Between model/burlesque dancer Sabra Johnson’s five-foot-tall martini (soon to serve as her dance prop) and Q Austin’s sexual sound booth is the Penis and Vagina project headed by Marcus Sanchez.
 Sanchez is one of five “Head Octopi” of the Octopus Club, Events Coordinator at ASA and Chair Member of this year’s Art Erotica.